 The intervention will be manualised to facilitate the use of the content and resources by the VSWs throughout the trial and to ensure that there is an output that may be utilised in implementation of the intervention subsequent to the trial.
-The intervention will elicit and address participants'

-modifiable health, cognitive, emotional, behavioural, work and wider socioeconomic obstacles to the intervention, although this is likely to be modified depending on the results of this feasibility phase.
+The intervention will elicit and address participants' modifiable health, cognitive, emotional, behavioural, work and wider socioeconomic obstacles to RTW in order to achieve an early, safe and sustained RTW.
+The intervention's initial logic model (Figure 1: Vocational Support Intervention Logic Model) summarises the anticipated content of the intervention, although this is likely to be modified depending on the results of this feasibility phase.
 Guided by the obstacles identified to RTW, the intervention will seek to address the following: